Stone Flower Quilt

 Dina Jeannotte

 An eco-print is made from the natural pigments and tannins found in leaves, flowers and berries.
 No paint or dye is involved.
-For silk and wool, a dip in iron water (made by combining rusty objects, water, and vinegar) is necessary to make the print permanent.
+This year I will continue to print silk and woolen scarves with this technique.